semihnet/My-Personal-Repository/ReadMe.md

 # 💫 About Me:
-Currently working on DevOps and cloud engineering projects for defense industry
+Currently working on DevSecOps and cloud engineering projects for defense industry

 ## 🌐 Socials: